Omer0191/bpb3/config_file.md

 ## Parameter Configuration

 <div class="container-fluid abstract_des">
-This bpb3 parameter configure is for demo purpose
+This bpb3 parameter configure file will be directly loaded to bpb3 by run_pipeline module for running BayesPI-BAR2 analysis pipeline automatically with the predefined parameters.
 </div>

 ### Required libraries